 Commercial grade power flow programs may make several different solutions procedures available, but almost all such programs will have available, minimally, the NR method.
 It is fair to say that the NR method has become the de-facto industry standard.
 The main reason for this is that the convergence properties of the NR scheme are very desirable when the initial, guessed solution is quite good, i.e., when it is chosen close to the correct solution.
 In the power flow problem, it is usually possible to make a good initial guess regarding the solution.
 One reason for this is that often, we may actually know the solution of a particular set of conditions because we have already gone through the solution procedure, and we want to resolve for a set of conditions that are almost the same as the previous ones, e.g., maybe remove one circuit or change the load level a little.
 In this case, we may utilize the previous solution as the initial guessed solution for the new conditions.
 This is sometimes referred to as a "hot" start.
 But even if we do not have a previous solution, we still may do very well with our guess.
 The reason for this is that the power flow problem is always solved with all quantities in per-unit.
 Because of the way we choose per-unit voltage bases, the per-unit voltages for all buses, under any reasonably normal condition, will be close to 1.0 per-unit.
-Of course, this tells us nothing about the angles, but it is sometimes, and often it is enough to simply guess that all voltages are 1.0 per-unit and all angles are 0 degrees.
-This is sometimes called a "flat" start.
+Of course, this tells us nothing about the angles, but it is sometimes called a "flat" start.

 But what are "convergence properties" of a root finding method?
 There are basically two of them.
 One is whether the method will converge.
 The second one is how fast the method will converge.
 For NR, whether the method will converge depends on two things: how close the guessed solution is to the correct solution and the nature of the function close to the correct solution.
 If the guessed solution is close, and if the function is reasonably "smooth" close to the correct solution, then the NR will converge.
 Not only that, but it will converge quadratically.
 Quadratic convergence means that each iteration increases the accuracy of the solution by two decimal places.
-For example, if the correct solution for a particular problem is 0.123456789, and we guess 0.100000000, then the first iteration will yield 0.12345xxxx, the second iteration will yield 0.1234567xx, and the correct solution will be obtained exactly on the fourth iteration.
+For example, if the correct solution for a particular problem is 0.123456789, and we guess 0.1000000000, then the first iteration will yield 0.123xxxxxx, the second iteration will yield 0.12345xxxx, the third iteration will yield 0.1234567xx, and the correct solution will be obtained exactly on the fourth iteration.